baldurk/renderdoc/docs/getting_started/faq.rst

 I think I might be overwriting Map() boundaries, can I check this?
 ------------------------------------------------------------------

-Yes RenderDoc can be configured to insert a boundary marker at the end of the memory returned from a ``Map()`` call.
+RenderDoc can be configured to insert a boundary marker at the end of the memory returned from a ``Map()`` call.
 If this marker gets overwritten during a captured frame then a message box will pop up alerting you, and clicking Yes will break into the program in the debugger so that you can investigate the callstack.

-To enable this behaviour, select the ``Verify Map() Writes`` option when :doc:`capturing <../window/capture_log_attach>`.
+To enable this behaviour, select the ``Verify Map() Writes`` option when :doc:`capturing <../window/capture_attach>`.

 Note this is only supported on D3D11 and OpenGL currently, since Vulkan and D3D12 are lower overhead and do not have the infrastructure to intercept map writes.

 RenderDoc is complaining about my OpenGL app in the overlay - what gives?
 -------------------------------------------------------------------------

 The first thing to remember is that **RenderDoc only supports Core 3.2 and above OpenGL**.
 If your app is using features from before 3.2 it almost certainly won't work as most functionality is not supported.
-A couple of things like not creating a VAO (which are required in core profile) and luminance textures (which don't exist in core profile) are allowed, but none of the fixed function pipeline will work, etc etc.
+A couple of things like not creating a VAO (which is required in core profile) and using luminance textures (which don't exist in core profile) are allowed, but none of the fixed function pipeline will work, etc etc.

 If your app is not using the ``CreateContextAttribs`` API then RenderDoc will completely refuse to capture, and will display overlay text to this effect using the simplest fixed-function pipeline code, so it will run on any OpenGL app, even on a 1.4 context or similar.

-If your app did use the ``CreateContextAttribs`` API, RenderDoc will allow you to capture, but compatibility profiles will have a warning displayed in the overlay - this is because you could easily use old functionality as it is all still available in the context.
+If your app did use the ``CreateContextAttribs`` API, RenderDoc will allow you to capture, but compatibility profiles will have a warning displayed in the overlay - this is because you could easily use old functionality which is still available in the context.

 Can I tell via the graphics APIs if RenderDoc is present at runtime?
 --------------------------------------------------------------------